codingforpleasure/customized-workspace/Ubuntu/useful-resources/gensim.md

 **sg**: The training algorithm, either CBOW(0) or skip gram(1).
 The default training algorithm is CBOW.

+### Get word representation as a vector

-After training the word2vec model, we can obtain the word embedding directly from the training model as following.
+* After training the word2vec model, we can obtain the word embedding directly from the training model as following.

 ```python
 model['Toyota Camry']